0xCyberRizi/DSUagrizi/csc842_cycle8_base64_RAT_README.md

 Run the program using Python 3 by executing the following command:

-    python3 server.py
+    sudo python3 server.py

     This will start the server and display the server IP and port where it's listening for connections.

+    python3 client.py

 Customization

 You can customize the following parameters when running the program:

     Server IP: The IP address of the server.
-The default value is 172.16.1.108.
-    Server Port: The port number on which the server listens for connections.
+The default value is 127.0.0.1 Server Port: The port number on which the server listens for connections.
 The default value is 80.
     Bot IP Address: The IP address of the client (bot) that connects to the server.
-The default value is 172.16.1.102.
+The default value is 127.0.0.1.
     File Location: The directory where the command results and uploaded files will be saved.
 The default location is /home/ubuntu/Desktop/.
 You can change it to a different directory by providing the appropriate path.

 When the server is running, you can interact with it by entering commands in the server shell.
 The server will send the commands to the client, execute them, and save the results to a file.
 Additionally, if the server receives an uploaded file from the client, it will save the file to the specified file location.